 The best and most accurate method is to test your hay, evaluate the nutrient intake and feed supplements to meet the deficits.
 See 2009 Hay Analysis for Nutrient content of local hays.

 Equi-Analytical Laboratories is one of the premier forage testing labs.
 Use their (603) "trainer" test package.
 After you receive your test results, I would be glad to assist in developing a balanced ration for your horse.
-At the end of the page is a diagram to build your own hay probe for testing hay.
+At the bottom of this page is a diagram to build your own hay probe for testing hay.

 Nutrient Requirements of Horses developed by the National Research Council has established intake requirements for almost all age and working levels of horses